r3bl-org/r3bl-ts-utils/README.md

 To use the timer utils, use the factory function `createTimer()` which returns an object that implements the `Timer` interface.
 This interface and the [tests][sf-2] are a great place to discover the API surface.
-Here's an example of using this in a React functional component that uses Hooks to generate a CLI interface using [ink](https://github.com/vadimdemedes/ink).
+Here's an example of using this in a React function component that uses Hooks to generate a CLI interface using [ink](https://github.com/vadimdemedes/ink).

 ```tsx